 Venetian blinds are an attractive and practical window covering and they come in a number of shapes, sizes colours and materials – including metal and wood.

-If you own Venetian blinds from online stores like John Lewis, it is important to keep them in good condition by cleaning them on a regular basis.
+If you own Venetian blinds, it is important to keep them in good condition by cleaning them on a regular basis.

 Over time they will build up condensation as the warm air from inside the house comes into contact with the cool windowpane.
 This will cause dirt and dust from the air to gather on the venetian blinds.
 The problem is less prevalent with well insulated double-pane windows, as they will keep the glass of the window warmer and reduce this effect.